juju/docs/src/en/temp-release-notes.md

 The default controller is indicated with an *.

 Note: currently the controller model (see multi-model above) is named after the controller.
-You would then create a new hosted model in which workloads are run.
+You would then add a new hosted model in which workloads are run.
 The next Juju beta will create the controller model as "admin" and an initial hosted model as part of bootstrap.